serj-andromeda/libs/ps_shcolar/README.md

 # shcolar

-1SHCOLAR stands for **SHell COLors ARrays**
+SHCOLAR stands for **SHell COLors ARrays**

 It is multilingual (Currently has Python, PHP, GoLang versions) library providing strings representing ANSI escape codes for coloring output for most modern terminals.
+Also it has engine for building tables on terminals and other CLI-related things

 Color escape codes are from [Wikipedia](https://en.m.wikipedia.org/wiki/ANSI_escape_code#colors) (Description>Colors>3-bit and 4-bit